TheJessieKirk/jam_fallout_3/JXPThePittTrogItems/JXPThePittTrogItems Readme.txt

     own.
 It makes sense that the Pitt's Downtown may still retain access to it, but it's not a “metro” system.

-    In game terms, Trogs sometimes drop Metro Tickets simply because they use the same levelled list as Ghouls.
+    In game terms, Trogs sometimes drop Metro Tickets simply because they used the same levelled list as Ghouls.

                         5. UNINSTALLATION INSTRUCTIONS

-    1. Delete the files “JXPThePittTrogItems.esm”,
+    1. Delete the file “JXPThePittTrogItems.esm”, and
        “JXPThePittTrogItemsTheTTickets.esp”,
        “JXPThePittTrogItemsTheTTickets - Meshes.bsa”,
        “JXPThePittTrogItemsTheTTickets - Textures.bsa”,
-       “JXPThePittTrogItemsMissingJunkCP.esp”,
-       “JXPThePittTrogItemsMissingJunkCP - Meshes.bsa” and
-       “JJXPThePittTrogItemsMissingJunkCP - Textures.bsa”.
+       “JXPThePittTrogItemsClassicClutterCP.esp” if you have them.
 The mod is now uninstalled.

                                  6. CHANGELOG